aaronmcdaid/orange/CONSTEXPR_LAMBDA/README.md

 This essentially creates a generic lambda, i.e. as if all parameters are `auto` or `auto &` or `auto &&`.
 For example:
 ```
-CONSTEXPR_LAMBDA(&&,a,&&,b)  ....// capture two args called 'a' and 'b', both of them by forwarding reference
+CONSTEXPR_LAMBDA(&&a,&&b)  ....// capture two args called 'a' and 'b', both of them by forwarding reference
-CONSTEXPR_LAMBDA( &,x,  ,y)  ....// capture two args called 'x' and 'y', 'x' is by reference, 'y' by value
+CONSTEXPR_LAMBDA( &x,  y)  ....// capture two args called 'x' and 'y', 'x' is by reference, 'y' by value

 // the above are essentially equivalent to: